arcus/education_modules/bash_103_combining_commands/bash_103_combining_commands.md

 ```
 tail -3 Animals.csv | sort
 ```
-Now the blue morpho butterfly is first, instead of the red panda because the last three lines of `Animals.csv` were tiger, wolf, and blue morpho.
+Now the blue morpho butterfly is first, instead of the red panda because the last three lines of `Animals.csv` were wolf, blue morpho, and koala.

 ### Combining `|` and `>`